 Michelle Riklan, former Senior HR Manager and current Resume Writer, agrees:

 Job descriptions for CEOs and senior executives are varied and extensive.
 Functional resumes are preferred for senior roles because it gives them freedom to display achievements front and center of the resume – be it a 25% increase in sales, a 1M to 1B growth, or opening a new office abroad – so it’s not lost and buried in their extensive job description.

 Now we get into the nitty-gritty of resume writing.
-In this section, I’m going to break down the basic parts of a skill-based resume then explain its purpose and typical approach to content.
+In this section, I’m going to break down the basic parts of a skill-based resume.
+Then I'll explain its purpose and typical approach to content.
 When available, I’ll also show you snippets of how these elements look like in real skill-based resumes.
 Names and other private information are either blurred out or changed.

 1. Contact Information

 It’s the second part of your resume, positioned directly below your name and contact details.
-It’s also called “Professional Summary”, “Career Highlights” or even “Personal Profile” in some cases.
-Because you only have six seconds to catch a recruiter’s attention, the summary should describe the most attention grabbing and impressive tidbits about you as an employee.
+It’s also called “Professional Summary,” “Career Highlights” or even “Personal Profile.”
+You've only got six seconds to catch a recruiter’s attention.
+The summary should describe the most attention-grabbing and impressive tidbits about you as an employee.

 You can go with a bulleted list, a first-person narrative, or write it from a third person’s point of view.
 The latter is recommended for managerial and executive positions.

 Notice how the above example draws your attention by asking a question, something many resumes don’t do.
 According to Riklan, the resume writer mentioned earlier, Ned, managed to secure a more senior-level position with the help of this resume.